abyanfalah/mnc-bank-api-submission/readme.md

 And the migration will create the required directory and files for the database once you run the app.

-You can just execute or run the app and will tell you which port this app is listening at.
+You can just execute or run the app and it will tell you which port this app is listening to.

 The starting point is `localhost:8000` and will iterate by itself if current port is used until unused one found.